gobolinux/Documentation/GoboLinux-017-Known-Issues-and-Fixes.md

 ### Update expired SSL certificates!

 The recent [Let's encrypt fiasko](https://www.reddit.com/r/PFSENSE/comments/pyce7q/sept_29th_lets_encrypt_intermediate_ca_expiration/) requires our users to update their certificate database on the system.
+Otherwise tools like `git`, `wget`, `Compile` etc might not work correctly.

 The appropriate way to resolve this, is by running: